Create tools to connect your systems and do things

 Always use parameterized queries with $1, $2, etc. placeholders to prevent SQL injection.
 Provide values in the params array, which can include static values or <<>> expressions.

-Failed steps are automatically retried with exponential backoff
+Failed steps can be automatically retried with exponential backoff

 Validation